shtlrs/shtlrs.github.io/content/posts/rabbitmq-celery-upgrade.md

 ## Context

-At [Kraken](https://kraken.tech), we use [Celery](https://docs.celeryq.dev/) heavily to dispatch long-running tasks to workers in order to not block the main request process for too long, which is a classic.
+At [Kraken](https://kraken.tech), we use [Celery](https://docs.celeryq.dev/) heavily to dispatch long-running tasks to workers in order to not block the main request process for too long, which is a classic implementation of [task queues](insert link here).

 Our Celery publishers/workers publish/consume from [RabbitMQ](https://www.rabbitmq.com/), which was running on version 3.13.7.1.